The Carbon Credit Gap¶

 The voluntary carbon market is at a decisive moment for maritime capture.
 M0191 (fuel switching) will be approved soon, establishing the precedent that shipping activities can generate VCUs.
 The question is whether capture — the higher-integrity pathway — gets its own methodology before the market consolidates around fuel switching.

-The Methodology Idea Note deadline of July 31, 2026 is the first-mover window.
-After that, the timeline for methodology approval extends 12–18 months, with first credit issuance possible by 2028–2029.
+The Methodology Idea Note window is the first-mover opportunity.
+After that, the timeline for methodology approval typically extends 12–18 months, with first credit issuance possible by 2028–2029.

 Collaboration